Coronavirus - if you're worried about working

 If your employer won’t help with your concerns

-You should contact your nearest Citizens Advice.
-An adviser could help you negotiate with your employer.
+You should talk to an adviser.
+They could help you negotiate with your employer.

 If you think your work should be closed

-Some businesses have been told to close because of coronavirus - for example, pubs and restaurants.
+Some businesses have been told to close because of coronavirus - this will depend on where your business is and which tier the local area is in.

 Check which businesses should be closed on GOV.WALES.